polirritmico/polirritmico.github.io/_posts/2024-11-08-Neovim-Init_EN.md

 <!-- prettier-ignore-end -->

-The key question here is **What do we want to do?**, and the answer is not obvious as it may seem: _“I want the help screen to take up the whole screen and not just half of it, so let's set that up”_.
+The key question here is **What do we want to do?**, and the answer is not obvious as it may seem: _"I want the help screen to take up the whole screen and not just half of it, so let's set that up"_.
 Well, yes and no. This is the first [x-y trap](https://xyproblem.info/) we face.
 What we really want is not for the help **window** to take up the whole screen, but to be able to read the documentation comfortably.